-Proposal 1: Elect Directors The nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
+Proposal 1: Elect Directors

+The nominees for director who receive the most votes (also known as a "plurality" of the votes cast) will be elected.
 You may vote either FOR all the nominees or WITHHOLD your vote from any one or more of the nominees.
 Votes that are withheld will not be included in the vote tally for the election of the directors.

-Proposal 2: Ratify Selection of Independent Registered Public Accounting Firm The votes cast "for" must exceed the votes cast "against" to ratify the selection of our independent registered public accounting firm.
-Abstentions will have no effect on the results of this vote.
+Proposal 2: Ratify Selection of Independent Registered Public Accounting Firm

+A majority of the votes present at the meeting, in person or by proxy, must be cast "for" ratification of the selection of our independent registered public accounting firm.
+Abstentions count as a "no" vote.
 We are not required to obtain the approval of our stockholders to select our independent registered public accounting firm.
-However, if our stockholders do not ratify the selection of Plante Moran, P.C. as our independent registered public accounting firm for 2020, our Audit Committee of our Board of Directors will reconsider its selection.
-Proposal 3: Approve the Compensation of our Named Executive Officers The votes cast "for" must exceed the votes cast "against" to approve the compensation of our named executive officers.
+However, if our stockholders do not ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2021, our Audit Committee of our Board of Directors will reconsider its selection.

+Proposal 3: Approve the Compensation of our Named Executive Officers

+A majority of the votes present at the meeting, in person or by proxy, must be cast "for" approval of the compensation of our named executive officers.
+Abstentions count as a "no" vote.
 Although the vote is advisory and non-binding, the Compensation Committee and the Board will review the voting results and take them into consideration when making future decisions regarding executive compensation.

+Proposal 4: Approve the Frequency of an Advisory Vote on Executive Compensation

+The proposal that receives the most votes will be approved by a plurality of the votes cast.
+Although the vote is advisory and non-binding, the Compensation Committee and the Board will review the voting results and take them into consideration when making future decisions regarding the frequency of the advisory vote on executive compensation.

 Proxy holders will vote your shares as you instruct.
-Abstentions and broker non-votes do not affect the vote on any of the proposals.
+Abstentions and broker non-votes do not affect the vote on Proposal 1 and Proposal 4 but would affect the vote on Proposal 2 and Proposal 3.